 We will be camping near the canal.
 This is the zone of high altitude, so you will need to carry your thermal wear.

 We start our trek by following a little creek.
+We will be crossing an ancient Inca bridge.
 This will take us to the Inca Canyon.
 Next, we will hike to the high plateau of Intiwatana archaeological complex and Sun Gate.
 Here an altar was built facing Veronica Mountain.
 From here, we will enjoy a spectacular view of the Sacred Valley and the Urubamba River.

 Descending into the Sacred Valley, you will be able to admire the Inca cemetery and what was once the town for the residence of architects.
 We will be camping for the night in Cachicata town.